Is Pennsylvania Any Closer to Legalizing Psychedelics? 2023

 Soon, MDMA will become legal on a federal level for medical use only.
 A protocol was recently submitted for the FDA to review.
 If passed, MDMA will become available to registered mental health practitioners and doctors for the treatment of post-traumatic stress disorder (PTSD).

-It’s possible that Pennsylvania will move to ban MDMA-assisted psychotherapy locally — but at the moment, there’s no indication the state will ban the practice should it become available.
+Pennsylvania may move to ban MDMA-assisted psychotherapy locally — but at the moment, there’s no indication the state will ban the practice should it become available.

 Its unlikely MDMA (or other amphetamine psychedelics) will become legal for recreational use anytime in the near future.